 The look of patio furniture reflects the overall cleanliness of home furniture.
 Being outdoor furniture, it requires timely cleaning and maintenance.
 With just a small effort, the life of patio furniture mesh can greatly be enhanced.
-Although there exists plenty of professional and expensive methods, we discussed the easy and low-budget cleaning method that almost every individual can afford.
+Although there exists plenty of professional and expensive methods, we discussed the easy and low-budget cleaning methods that almost every individual can afford.

 A quick tip: To keep your patio furniture mesh clean, better to clean them on a quarterly basis at least.
 Such periodic treatment will not only boosts furniture life but also saves your time and energy.